Growing Vegetables Indoors

-A spray bottle with soap and water is often all the equipment you need to defeat any attempts to take over your garden.
+A spray bottle with an organic soap and water is often all the equipment you need to defeat any attempts to take over your garden.

 Misting with a hand mister, perhaps, once a week, can help your garden to grow and be sure to avoid crowding the plants to close together in an attempt to increase your yield, the plants need air and this will help control pests and diseases.